KBillel/amygdala_sleep_dynamics/processed_data/data_format.md

 For more complicated files structures we decided to use python shelves to store the data.
 A shelve is a persistent dictionary.
 Here is provided a diagram showing how each shelve is organized :
+*Plot are often using only the merged_session of the shelves, but individual session are kept in case*

 ### binned_fr_extended